Custom Map Canvas Overlays and Rendering in PyQGIS

 1. Subclass QgsMapCanvasItem

 Create a dedicated class that inherits from QgsMapCanvasItem.
 This base class handles canvas attachment, coordinate conversion, and scene integration.
-It automatically registers with the canvas viewport and inherits the correct parent-child hierarchy for event propagation.
+It automatically registers with the canvas viewport and inherits the correct parent-child hierarchy for Qt event propagation.

 python